What Small-Business Owners Need to Know About FICA Taxes

 Be sure to stay up to date, as FICA rates can change from year to year.

 Want to learn more about calculating small-business taxes?
-Check out How to File Small-Business Taxes in 2021.
+Check out our guide on how to file small business taxes.

 FICA tax FAQ

 FICA taxes include the Social Security tax of 6.2% (on wages up to $147,000), and 1.45% toward the Medicare tax.
-Both employers and employees are responsible for paying this combined 7.65% of gross earnings.
+Both employers and employees are each responsible for paying this combined 7.65% of gross earnings for a total of 15.3%.

 If you are not FICA exempt, you are required to pay FICA tax on the taxable minimum of $147,000 (2022).
 Exemptions include religious organizations, children under the age of 18, university students, and certain local and state government positions.